Serving Idaho Falls

 - Do not brush near the surgical site for the first couple of days.

-- If a temporary tooth was placed on your implant today, it is very important that you do not bite on this tooth until your dentist has confirmed successful fusion.
+- If a temporary tooth was placed on your dental implant today, it is very important that you do not bite on this tooth until your dentist has confirmed successful fusion.

 - Do not wear dentures or partials until your doctor gives you permission

 To minimize any pain, swelling, or tenderness while you recover, please read the following information.

 - Resume a normal diet whenever you feel comfortable.

 - Swelling may occur.
 Apply ice to the side of your face 15 minutes on and 15 minutes off as frequently as you can for the first 48 hours.
 Frozen vegetable bags covered with dishtowels are very effective because they shape to your jaw.

 - Switch to heat (a heating pad or hot water bottle) 48 hours after surgery